PURDUE STAFF GOLF LEAGUE – OFFICIAL RULES

 4. Players Without Handicap.
 Any player without an established handicap will be ranked as the #4 player.
 If two such players are present, they will be ranked as the #3 and #4 players.

 5. Handicaps.
-Each player's handicap is calculated weekly through the regular season.
-In addition, a player's handicap will be calculated following each round of play-off competition.
+Each player's handicap is calculated weekly throughout the regular season.
+Player’s handicaps will be frozen throughout the playoffs and all players will utilize their established handicap from the final week of the regular season.
 Women golfers and men 70 years of age and older may play from the forward (gold) tees.
 Handicaps must be established from forward tees and the golfer must then play from the forward tees the entire season.
 Normal tees are white on Ackerman and gold on Kampen.
 Forward tees are gold on Ackerman and silver on Kampen.

 D. POINTS AND WINNERS